AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/gnatcheck_switches.rst

 ``-xml``
   Generate the report file in XML format.
-Is not allowed in incremental mode.

   .. index:: -nt

 ``-nt``
   Do not generate the report file in text format.
-Enforces  ``-xml``, is not allowed in incremental mode.
+Enforces  ``-xml``.

   .. index:: -files

 ``-files=filename``
   Take the argument source files from the specified file.
 This file should be an ordinary text file containing file names separated by spaces or line breaks.
-You can use this switch more than once in the same call to ``gnatcheck``.
-You also can combine this switch with an explicit list of files.
+This switch can be specified only once, but can be combined with an explicit list of files.

   .. index:: --ignore

 ``--ignore=filename``
   Do not process the sources listed in a specified file.
-This option cannot be used in incremental mode.

   .. index:: --show-rule